ngocongcan/ngocongcan.github.io/_posts/2019-03-10-Select2-Entity-In_Symfony-2.md

 published: true
 ---

 In  Symfony, When creating Form with single/multiple select from dropdown, we ussually have problem with a large amount of data.
-With [Select2](https://select2.org/), the jQuery replacement for select boxes, we can do it easyly by using ajax.
+With [Select2](https://select2.org/), the jQuery replacement for select boxes, we can do it easily by using ajax.
 However, in certain specific cases, we have to do it for ourself instead of using pre-existing library/package.
-In this post, I'm going to share about how to customize EntityType of Symfony2 with Select2.
+In this post, I'm going to share to you how to customize EntityType of Symfony2 with Select2.

 1. [Select2 3.5.4 ](https://github.com/select2/select2/tree/3.5.4)
 2. [Symfony 2.8](https://symfony.com/)

 ### Problem

 Due to many reasons, you can not refactor/upgrade your project/framework/library...
 In my case, I have to resolve the problem with a large amount of data without upgrade Select2 from 3.5.4 to 4.x, there is an awesome php package called [select2entity-bundle](https://github.com/tetranz/select2entity-bundle) which supports symfony2 and symfony3.
-There are 2 problem:
+There are 2 problems:
 1. The awesome options on v2.* only works with Select2 version 4.*, whereas [select2entity-bundle](https://github.com/tetranz/select2entity-bundle) v1.x works on select2 v3.x has limit options.
-2. I'd like to embed some extra parameters and csrf token to the ajax request to make the systems more flexible and secure.
+2. I'd like to embed some extra parameters and csrf token to the ajax request to make the system more flexible and secure.

 ### How to do that